kumu/docs/enterprise/backing-up-enterprise-data.md

-# Backing up Enterprise Data"
+# Backing up Enterprise Data

-Kumu Enterprise includes [command-line utilities][1] to help back up your enterprise data.
+Kumu Enterprise includes [command line utilities][1] to help back up your enterprise data.

 We recommend using this process to regularly back up your data.
 You should also